chrismlusk/accuraty-templates/README.md

 ### Initial setup

 _This assumes the project skin has not been set up at all.
-If the project already exists on GitHub and you are trying to get set up on your own machine, skip to the "Ongoing development" section below._
+If the project already exists on GitHub and you are trying to get set up on your own machine, skip to [Ongoing development](https://github.com/chrismlusk/accuraty-templates#ongoing-development)._

 #### 1. Get the code